tc-playground/tools-playground/infrastructure/kubernetes/architecture/CNI/CNI.md

 2. Kubernetes first creates a container without a network interface and then calls a `CNI plug-in`.

+3. CNI — Container Networking Interface, which supplies Pods with IP addresses.

 ---

 ## Kubernetes Networking Model